Home | Contact us

 Countries Go Nuclear for the First Time

-Back in the 80’s countries like Egypt, Turkey and Indonesia had seriously considered in constructing their first nuclear power plants.
-Owing to Chernobyl or finance, it is delayed till now.
-All have still maintained relatively large nuclear research facility and staff.
-Recent change in economic and environmental conditions has revitalized the idea not only in these countries, but also added more participants.
-For example:
+In the 1980’s countries like Egypt, Turkey, and Indonesia seriously considered constructing their first nuclear power plants.
+Because of the Chernobyl disaster and financial realities, such construction was delayed until now.
+All three countries have maintained relatively large nuclear research facilities and staffs.
+Recent changes in economic and environmental conditions have revitalized the idea of nuclear power plant construction, not only in these countries but also in other regions, such as:

-- In North Africa and Middle East - Libya, Algeria, Jordan, Saudi Arabia and a number of Gulf States have asked IAEA's support in constructing their first nuclear power plants.
+- North Africa and the Middle East - Libya, Algeria, Jordan, Saudi Arabia, and a number of Gulf States have asked for IAEA's support in constructing their first nuclear power plants.

-- In the Far East - Thailand, Vietnam and Malaysia have started planning their nuclear projects and building up technical staff.
+- The Far East - Thailand, Vietnam, and Malaysia have started planning their nuclear projects and building up technical staff.

-- Developed countries such as Australia and Israel are seriously considering nuclear because of energy diversity and greenhouse effects.
+- Developed countries like Australia and Israel are seriously considering nuclear power because of concerns over energy diversity and greenhouse effects.

-Most likely the choice will be from the so-called Generation III-plus or evolutionary advanced light water reactor (ALWR) designs.
-The candidates are Areva EPR, Westinghouse AP1000, Mitsubishi APWR, Korean Advanced PWR (System 80+), GE ABWR and ESBWR and Russian VVER1000.
+The most likely choices for new nuclear power plant construction will be from the so-called Generation III-plus or evolutionary advanced light water reactor (ALWR) designs.
+The candidates are Areva EPR, Westinghouse AP1000, Mitsubishi APWR, Korean Advanced PWR (System 80+), GE ABWR and ESBWR, and Russian VVER1000.

-Each nation’s decision must be individual based upon economics and perhaps politics with the vendor country.
-Nevertheless, the decision maker must be anxious to distinguish between "devised safe" from "inherent safe"; "forced" vs. "natural" circulation cooling; "active" versus "passive" emergency core cooling systems and "gravitational drain" vs. "automated depressurization" devices.
-They are also interested in how the advanced designs reduce the so-called “core degradation frequency (CDF)” of existing LWR’s from order of 10-4 to 10-5 or even10-6 per year.
+Each nation’s decision must be individual based upon economics and perhaps politics with the different vendor countries.
+Nevertheless, the decision-makers will need to carefully distinguish "devised safe" versus"inherent safe"; "forced" versus "natural" circulation cooling; "active" versus "passive" emergency core cooling systems; and "gravitational drain" versus "automated depressurization" devices.
+They are also interested in how the advanced designs reduce the so-called “core degradation frequency” (CDF) of existing LWR’s from the order of 10-4 to 10-5 or even 10-6 per year.

-In PCTRAN we have all of the above plant modules.
-By modeling each component’s size, geometric location and control logic faithfully, complicated two-phase flow and natural draft phenomena are reproduced vividly in animation.
-It is a powerful tool in three aspects:
+In PCTRAN, we have all of the above plant modules.
+By modeling each component’s size, geometric location, and control logic faithfully, complicated two-phase flow and natural draft phenomena are reproduced vividly in animation.
+PCTRAN is a powerful tool in three aspects:

-1. Training the first-generation technical staff - Complement classroom lectures in reactor physics, thermal-hydraulics and plant technology, it is a “live” teaching aid for demonstrating concepts in delayed neutrons, criticality, chain reaction, reactivity feedback, radioactive decay, etc.
+1. Training the first-generation technical staff - complementing classroom lectures in reactor physics, thermal-hydraulics, and plant technology, PCTRAN is a “live” teaching aid for demonstrating concepts in delayed neutrons, criticality, chain reaction, reactivity feedback, radioactive decay, etc.

 2. Evaluation between the various designs - MST is independent from all vendors so it provides unbiased comparison.

-3. Demonstration to non-technical managers and politicians – Graphic animation is easy for layman to understand technical difference between the designs.
+3. Demonstration to non-technical managers and politicians – Graphic animation makes it easy for the layman to understand the technical differences between designs.

-To achieve the above objectives, you need more than one plant modules.
-Considering financial constraint of developing countries in their first nuclear project, we will offer a discounted package price.
+To achieve the above objectives, you need more than one plant module.
+Considering the financial constraints of developing countries in their first nuclear project, we will offer a discounted package price.
 Please contact us for details.